Celebrate the Beauty & Craftsmanship of Old-World Gold & Silversmithing

 Transform Your Vision Into Stunning Pieces With Our Training Programs.

 Get ready for an unparalleled learning experience.
 Tap into Kent Raible's 50 years of goldsmithing experience and transform your work today!

 It’s time to get creative!
 Stressful times can have a silver lining…… Do you know that it was during the Gulf war, when our business was dead, that Kent decided to hunker down and just make something he had been dreaming of?
-That piece was ‘The Floating City’ which made it’s way, a few years later, into the permanent collection of the Renwich Gallery, Nation Museum, of American Art, Smithsonian.
+That piece was ‘The Floating City’ which made its way, a few years later, into the permanent collection of the Renwick Gallery, National Museum of American Art, Smithsonian.
 You just never know where something will lead!